Markizx/neural-chat/docs/README.md

-# SmartChat.ai Documentation
+# NeuralChat Documentation

-Welcome to the SmartChat.ai documentation.
+Welcome to the NeuralChat documentation.
 This documentation covers all aspects of the platform, from getting started to advanced deployment configurations.

 ## Table of Contents